-After your grains have achieved your desired mil texture, throw the grain’s starches in to a pot of boiling water, so that they leach out of the cracked grain.
+After your grains have achieved your desired mil texture, throw the grain’s starches into a pot of boiling water, so that they leach out of the cracked grain.
 Stir the mash until the mixture reaches near boiling point, which will help convert the starches to sugar.
-The sugary liquid that results from mash is known as wort.
+The sugary liquid that results from the mash is known as wort.

 Fermenting Bourbon Mash